|Heterophyllidia||Acrid tasting (emetica/rosacea, etc.)||Shrimp|

 |No, skip to the next group.|

-R. brevipes grp - at least four big short stemmed all white Russulas that barely push themselves out of the ground.
-Edible, though some may be acrid.
+R. 'brevipes' grp - 5-6 big, unnamed short stemmed, white Russulas that barely push themselves out of the ground.
+Some are edible, some are acrid.
 Almost white spores.
+The true R. brevipes has not been found here yet.

-Var. acrior has this blue line under the gills, and is the hottest, but several species may exhibit that.
+Var. acrior has a blue line under the gills, and is hot, but several species may exhibit that.
 Var. megaspora has slightly larger spores.
-One grows with oak.
+One species grows mostly with oak.

 These won't turn black, but they can sure turn brownish as they age!
 (Starting on the stem here).